 Any pregnant woman who knows she is HIV-positive should start prenatal care as soon as possible to take full advantage of such treatments.
 The sooner a mother receives treatment, the greater the likelihood her baby will not get HIV.

 - before the birth of her baby: antiviral treatments given to the mother during pregnancy can help prevent HIV transmission to the baby

-- at the time of birth: antiviral medications can be given to both the mother and the newborn to lower the risk of HIV transmission that can occur during the birth process (which exposes the newborn to the mother's blood and fluids); in addition, the mother will be encouraged to formula-feed rather than breastfeed because HIV can be transmitted to her baby through breast milk
+- at the time of birth: antiviral medications can be given to both the mother and the newborn to lower the risk of HIV transmission that can happen during the birth process (which exposes the newborn to the mother's blood and fluids).
+In addition, the mother will be encouraged to formula-feed rather than breastfeed because HIV can spread to her baby through breast milk.

 - during breastfeeding: because breastfeeding is discouraged among HIV-infected mothers, this type of transmission is rare in the United States.
 However, in places in the world with limited access to formula or a clean water supply to mix it, both the mother and child can be treated with medication to lower the baby's risk of HIV infection.